-- Days 1–60: No fee.
-After the deductible is met, inpatient stays will be completely covered until the 60th day in each period.
+- Days 1–60: after the deductible has been met, inpatient stays will be completely covered until the 60th day the benefit period

-- Days 91+: $704 per day coinsurance until you reach your lifetime reserve limit (60 days for a lifetime).
+- Day 91 and above: $742 per day coinsurance until you exhaust your lifetime reserve days (60 days for a lifetime)

-- After 60 reserve days: You pay all costs.
+- After 60 lifetime reserve days: you pay all costs

 Some people choose to decline Medicare Part B coverage.
-Often this is because they can get more affordable coverage from another source, such as their spouse’s job.
-You can choose to not take your Medicare Part B coverage if you have other coverage options.
+Often, this is because they can get more affordable coverage from another source, such as their spouse’s employer.
+You can choose to not to sign up for Medicare Part B coverage if you have other coverage options.

-There will be instructions to decline Part B coverage included with your Medicare card when it arrives in the mail.
-However, you might have to pay a late enrollment penalty if you don’t take Part B coverage when you become eligible but decide to take it later.
+There will be instructions on how to defer Part B coverage included with your Medicare card when it arrives in the mail.
+However, you might pay a late enrollment penalty later if you don’t have a qualifying reason for not enrolling in Part B when you first became eligible.

 You might be eligible for assistance paying your premiums, deductibles, coinsurance, or copayments.

-There are currently four Medicare savings plans available to help cover these costs:
+There are currently four Medicare savings programs available to help cover these costs:

 These plans are designed to help people who fall under preset income levels pay for their Medicare coverage.
 You’ll need to meet income requirements to qualify.

-Once you’re eligible for Medicare parts A and B, you’ll have the option to purchase Medicare supplement plans.
-The two supplemental Medicare parts are:
+Once you’re eligible for Medicare parts A and B, you’ll have the option to purchase Medicare plans sold by private insurance companies.

-- Medicare Part C (Medicare Advantage plans).
-Advantage plans, also known as Part C plans, offer more coverage options than original Medicare.
+- Medicare Part C (Medicare Advantage).
+Medicare Advantage plans can offer more coverage options than original Medicare.
 This coverage is offered by private companies that have contracts with Medicare.
-You’ll need to be enrolled in parts A and B and pay a premium to get an Advantage plan.
+You’ll need to be enrolled in parts A and B and sometimes pay an added premium with a Medicare Advantage plan.

-- Medicare Part D (Prescription Drug plans).
-Part D is a prescription drug plan.
+- Medicare Part D. Part D is prescription drug coverage.
 You can use this plan to help offset the cost of your medications.
 Premiums for Part D depend on your income.
-A program called Extra Help can help cover Medicare Part D and your prescription drugs costs if you have limited resources.
+A program called Extra Help can help cover Medicare Part D and your prescription drugs costs if you have limited income or resources.

-You can purchase a Medicare Advantage plan that covers dental, vision, and other non-covered services.
+You can purchase a Medicare Advantage plan that covers dental, vision, and many other added benefits.

-You might also want to consider purchasing a long-term care insurance plan if you think you might need long-term care now or in the future; however, Medicare does not offer this type of coverage.
+You might also want to consider purchasing a long-term care insurance plan if you think you might need long-term care now or in the future.

 The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.